 “Stoltz’s agency at that time was Landmark Entertainment.
-Eric was actually very good.
+Eric was actually very good in Back to the Future.
 Spielberg did have some creative ideas AFTER the fact, and since M.J.
 Fox was hot at the time, the change was made.
 Universal agreed that the film could be a bigger money maker with a name in the lead role.
 But let’s make one thing clear – Stoltz was not BAD in the part.
 I understood from some people at Landmark (who I was doing some production work with around the time he was replaced) that Eric was devastated.
 He is a very nice person and it was really a bad shake that he was sold out of the film.”

 Spielberg was absent during Eric’s time on set because he was too busy working as a producer and uncredited co-director on The Goonies.
 If you read the 1984 script, you will notice that there are ideas absent from the Stoltz version because Steven had yet to be deeply involved.
 About Eric being very nice, Lloyd had mentioned in the AICN interview that what made his firing so poignant was that he wasn’t a bad guy.
 Even Tom admitted that Eric is nice.
 Casey Siemaszko (who played 3-D) had this to say: “It sucked when Eric was replaced.
 He is a nice guy.
 I didn’t get it at the time.”